ThiruvidhiRevanth/StickyNoteWidget/README.md

 ## Troubleshooting

 - If the window does not appear or is not draggable, ensure `bitsdojo_window` and `window_manager` are properly initialized.
-- On Linux/macOS, some window features may behave differently due to platform limitations.
+- On macOS, some window features may behave differently due to platform limitations.
 - If alarm sound does not play, ensure your `assets/alarm.mp3` is present and declared in `pubspec.yaml`.

 ---